agsb/jelly/README.md

 # Jelly revision 2.0

-A minimal DIY 8-bit CPU made with TTL chips, to perform native brainfuck using three sequential access tapes.
+A minimal DIY 8-bit CPU made with TTL chips, to perform native brainfuck using sequential access tapes.

 How make a new cpu without memory address access, using only sequential access, for code, data and input/output ?